 Food Fix: If you like whole milk, blend it with 2% for a while, then 1%, then skim, until you get used to the taste of nonfat milk.

-Food Fraud: 2% Milk Latte
+2% Milk Latte

-Food Fraud: Turkey Hot Dogs
+Turkey Hot Dogs

-Food Fix: Compare nutrition labels for the lowest fat content; there are some really good choices now available.
-Or only eat them a few times a year.
+Food Fix: Compare nutrition labels for the lowest fat content.
+There are some really good choices now available.
+Or eat them only a few times a year.

 The low-fat version of this crunchy cereal has only 10% fewer calories and is still full of sugar.
 Plus, the low-fat label can easily lead you to overeat.
-A study at Cornell University found that people ate 49% more granola when they thought it was low fat -- easily blowing past the measly 10% calorie savings.
+A study at Cornell University found that people ate 49% more granola when they thought it was low-fat, easily blowing past the measly 10% calorie savings.

 Food Fix: Look for low-sugar, whole-grain cereal, and sweeten it with fresh fruit.

 When you see "multigrain" or "seven grain" on bread, pasta, or waffles, flip the package over and check the nutrition label.
-Even with more than one type of grain, the product could be made largely from refined grains — such as white flour — which have been stripped of fiber and many nutrients.
+Even with more than one type of grain, the product could be made largely from refined grains, such as white flour, which have been stripped of fiber and many nutrients.

 Food Fix: Look for "100% whole grain" (oats, wheat) as the first ingredient.
 Or choose the brand with more fiber.

-Food Fraud: Light Olive Oil
+Light Olive Oil

 Anything labeled "light" is enticing when you're watching your weight.
 But often the food is not what you expect.
-Light olive oil, for instance, has the same calorie and fat content as other types -- it's just lighter in color and taste.
+Light olive oil, for instance, has the same calorie and fat content as other types.
+It's just lighter in color and taste.

 Food Fix: Try 6 ounces of salmon.
 It has 100 times more omega-3 than is in a serving of fortified yogurt.
 Vegetarians could consider algae-derived omega-3 supplements.

 The antioxidants in iced tea don't make it a health food.
 Too much added sugar can turn a tall glass into a health hazard.
-A 20-ounce bottle can have more than 200 calories and 59 grams of sugar.
+A 20-ounce bottle can have more than 225 calories and 60 grams of sugar.

 Food Fix: Skip "sweet tea" in favor of unsweetened iced tea.
 Lemon or artificial sweeteners add zing without calories.
 Herbal and berry teas taste mildly sweet without sugar.

-Food Fix: Compare nutrition labels and get a lower-fat popcorn that has no trans fat at all.
+Food Fix: Compare nutrition labels, and get a lower-fat popcorn that has no trans fat at all.
 Sprinkle with Parmesan cheese or low-salt spice blends for added flavor without a lot of fat.